-The Board of Directors is the admissions authority and has responsibility for admissions to this school.
-The Board of Directors has set its admission number at 60 pupils to be admitted to the Reception class in the school year which begins in September 2020.
+The Board of Directors has set its admission number at 60 pupils to be admitted to the Reception class in the school year which begins in September 2022.
 (See Note 1 below)

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
-If there is oversubscription within a category, the Board of Directors will give priority to children living closest to the school determined by the shortest distance (see Note 5).
+If there is oversubscription within a category, the Board of Directors will give priority to children living closest to the school determined by the shortest distance (see Note 5 below)

-For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at www.birminghamdiocese.org.uk/boundary-map and will be applied to the admission arrangements for the academic year 2020/2021.
+For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at www.birminghamdiocese.org.uk/boundary-map and will be applied to the admission arrangements for the academic year 2022/2023.

-- Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below). - 2.
-Baptised Catholic children (see Note 2 below) living in the parish of St Gregory's, Longton who have a brother or sister (see Note 3 below) attending St Gregory's Catholic Academy at the time of admission. - 3.
-Baptised Catholic children (see Note 2 below) living in the parish of St Gregory's, Longton. - 4.
-Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St Gregory's Catholic Academy at the time of admission. - 5.
-Other Baptised Catholic children (see note 2 below).

-- 6. Non-Catholic children who are looked after or previously looked after (see Note 3 below). - 7.
-Children of staff currently employed at St Gregory's Catholic Academy (see note 5 below). - 8.
-Non-Catholic children who have a brother or sister (see Note 4 below) attending St Gregory's Catholic Academy at the time of admission. - 9.
+- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below. - Baptised Catholic children (see Note 2 below) living in the parish of St. Gregory's who have a brother or sister (see Note 3 below) attending St. Gregory's Catholic Academy t the time of admission. - 3.
+Baptised Catholic children (see Note 2 below) living in the parish of St. Gregory's. - Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending at the time of admission. - 5.
+Other Baptised Catholic children (see note 2 below). - Non-Catholic children who are looked after or previously looked after (see Note 3 below). - 7.
+Children of staff currently employed at St. Gregory's Catholic Academy see note 6 below. - Non-Catholic children who have a brother or sister (see Note 4 below) attending St. Gregory's Catholic Academy at the time of admission. - 9.
 Non-Catholic children.

-Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
-This will reduce the number of places available to applicants.
+Children with an Education, Health and Care (EHC) Plan that names the academy MUST be admitted.
+This will reduce the number of places available to other applicants.
 This is not an oversubscription criteria.